Swiftaff/svelte-object-explorer/README.md

 -   resizable window width - and saves to localStorage to re-use between sessions
 -   SvelteValue - to expand deeply nested dom elements
--   plugins - to extend on the default settings
+-   rows - to customise the default display of the panel

 ## New in v2.1